New Work: Your Essential Guide To The Future of Work

 When technology is introduced to the work game it changes not only the tasks we do but the way we approach them.
 This is even more true with the pace of technological development today, with workplace automation set to impact 50% of jobs worldwide.
 It’s this dimension of workplace automation and digitization that New Work addresses.

 New Work means harnessing the power of digitization and automation to empower adaptable employees and make an employee-centric workplace through freedom, passion, growth, and purpose.
 What does this mean in concrete terms?
-It means rethinking job roles to make them more flexible, offering continuous learning and new tasks to employees to keep them ready for any project, and supporting the passions of team members to let them pursue the work that gives them purpose.
+It means rethinking job roles to make them more flexible, offering continuous learning and new tasks to employees to keep them ready for any project, and supporting the passions of team members to let them pursue the tasks that gives them purpose.

 The Beginnings of New Work